 Cardinal Symptom: post-exertional malaise

-The level of exertion which will trigger PEM varies according to illness severity and may change over time.
+The level of exertion that will trigger PEM varies according to illness severity and may change over time.
 Often ordinary, daily activities such as showering, attending a medical appointment, or reading trigger PEM.

 Patients may already be pacing activity to avoid PEM.
 Ask your patient if they are already pacing to manage energy.